 - You may refer a patient or you may receive a referral from a colleague.
 If you receive a referral, you should address the reasons for referral and advise the patient to consult their regular practitioner for routine eye care (refer to COVID-19 guidance).

 When to refer

-- If you observe a sign or symptom of injury or disease which you cannot manage within your competence or scope of practice, you should refer patients to an appropriate practitioner who is registered with a statutory regulator.
+- If you observe a sign or symptom of injury or disease which you cannot manage within your competence or scope of practice, you should refer the patient to an appropriate practitioner who is registered with a statutory regulator.

-- The National Institute for Health and Care Excellence recommends that patients with signs of possible glaucoma or related conditions, identified during a routine sight test, should have additional tests before they are referred for a diagnosis.281 The Scottish Intercollegiate Network has published guidance on glaucoma referral and safe discharge.243
+- The National Institute for Health and Care Excellence recommends that patients with signs of possible glaucoma or related conditions, identified during a routine sight test, should have additional tests before they are referred for a diagnosis.281 The Scottish Intercollegiate Guidelines Network has published guidance on glaucoma referral and safe discharge.282

-- If, in your professional judgement, you do not need to refer the patient, or it is impractical to do so, you may decide to manage the condition yourself.244
+- If, in your professional judgement, you do not need to refer the patient, or it is impractical to do so, you may decide to manage the condition yourself.283

 - If you decide not to refer the patient you must record: